hdkesting/UniDecoder/Readme.md

 ﻿UnicodeDecoder
 ==============

-A simple app with three functions:
+A simple app with several unicode-related functions:

  1. Display information about all characters in a provided string
  2. Search for characters by name (or codepoint)